Luckynotrich/code-log/Log 10.20.23.md

   </body>
 </html>
 ```
-The above code only works in the browser after the image loads
+The above code only works in the browser after the image loads.
+The code in the next post works outside the browser

 ### Today 10.26.23
 ### Links of the day [image-size](https://www.npmjs.com/package/image-size)